xiaoxiae/slama.dev/_posts/2022-06-25-introduction.md

 {% manim_video 1-Intro %}

 The method {% manim_doc `self.play` reference/manim.scene.scene.Scene.html#manim.scene.scene.Scene.play %} always expects a **non-zero** number of animations that it plays at the same time.
-We're calling it with the {% manim_doc `Write` reference/manim.animation.creation.Write.html %} and {% manim_doc `FadeOut` reference/manim.animation.fading.FadeOut.html %} animations above, which in turn create and hide objects passed to them.
+We're calling it with the {% manim_doc `Write` reference/manim.animation.creation.Write.html %} and {% manim_doc `FadeOut` reference/manim.animation.fading.FadeOut.html %} animations above, which create and hide objects passed to them.
-The optional parameter `run_time` sets the animation duration (in seconds), defaulting to 1 second if not passed.
+The optional parameter `run_time` sets the animation duration (in seconds), defaulting to \(1\) if nothing is passed.

 There are also a number of builtin constants used (`LEFT`, `RIGHT`, `RED`, `BLUE`).
 These are constants that Manim uses to make the code more readable, a comprehensive list can be found {% manim_doc here reference/manim.constants.html %}.